Wednesday, October 31, 2018

 Do you want me to tell you?
 Draw it out longer?
 Build the suspense?
 I'll spill.
 Joe Hill is amazing!
 Yes, amazing!
 No tangents at all (picture me looking up to the heavens mouthing "thank you").
 No wordiness.
 What is left?
 I'll tell you, a super strong plot.
 A great ghost story where you see the ghost several times but it is the tension...ah the tension of what is about to happen that spurs you faster and faster through the book.
 The plot unfolds in such a way that takes some kind of unlikable characters and slowly evokes your compassion and eventually you're rooting for them.
 The story twists and turns, when you think it might slow down it doesn't and the whole time it is scary.
 At some points, I couldn't read this book at night.
 Honestly.
 Then, I couldn't help but read it anytime I could fit in a page or two.
 It was so good.
 It reminds me of everything I love about Stephen King and eliminates the things I don't like.
 Reading this took me back to reading The Shining, and that is a huge compliment as it started my interest in pleasure reading.

-Yep, Joe Hill has some talent, bred or learned I don't care, long as it keeps coming.
+Yep, Joe Hill has talent, bred or learned I don't care, long as it keeps coming.
 Long live the King and Crown Prince.
 I'll start practicing my curtsy.

 Friday, October 26, 2018